Eswar179/Eswar179/README.md

 **INstructions to run the project:

-The Calculator App is the only project using React + Vite, and you need to use npm run dev to run it.
+The Calculator App is the only project using React + Vite, and you need to use " npm run dev "to run it.
-For the Busitron Clone, Zomato Clone, Car Showroom, and Portfolio Practice (and any other projects built using React, HTML, CSS, or JavaScript), you can use npm start to run them.
+For the Busitron Clone, Zomato Clone, Car Showroom, and Portfolio Practice (and any other projects built using React, HTML, CSS, or JavaScript), you can use " npm start " to run them.
 ---

 ## 📫 Let's Connect